These are adapted from cookbooks, websites, family, and friends. All are vegan.

 4 cloves garlic, pressed or minced

-⅓ cup full-fat coconut milk
+1 13.5-ounce can full-fat unsweetened coconut milk

 ½ teaspoon salt